1992 Bathurst 12 Hour

+The race was won by Charlie O'Brien, Garry Waldon and Mark Gibbs driving a Mazda RX-7 entered by Mazda Australia.

-Allan Grice and Brad Jones raced a Holden VP SS Ute (26th) sponsored by Akubra hats.
+Allan Grice and Brad Jones raced a Holden VP Ute S (26th) sponsored by Akubra hats.
 Grice did his qualifying lap with a model of a blue cattle dog in the back of the ute.
 He entered the car due its V8 power and relatively light weight, though the weight distribution was such that he struggled with the handling of the car.